Key info

 • We recommend a headset with built-in microphone and earphones if you’re likely to study in an environment with background noise.

-• A webcam is optional, but you may like to use one from some interactive sessions.
+• A webcam is optional, but you may like to use one for some interactive sessions.

 Software

 We’ll give you access to Office365 applications.
-This means you can use online versions of Microsoft Word, Excel, and PowerPoint and install these programs on up to five personal devices.
+This means you can use online versions of Microsoft Word, Excel, PowerPoint and OneDrive and install these programs on up to five personal devices.

 If your course requires specialist software, we’ll provide you with access to this and a licence that lasts throughout your studies.